Emotionally Focused Therapy (EFT)

 How to Find an Emotionally-focused Therapist

-When it comes to finding a therapist experienced in Emotionally Focused Therapy (EFT), we recognize that the search can feel overwhelming and time-consuming.
-At Mindtalk, we strive to ease your worries by offering a team of skilled therapists who specialize in EFT.
+When it comes to finding a therapist experienced in Emotionally Focused Therapy (EFT), we at MindTalk recognize that the search can feel overwhelming and time-consuming.
+At Mindtalk, we strive to ease your worries by offering a team of skilled therapists who specialise in EFT.

 FAQs